awsdocs/amazon-mq-developer-guide/doc_source/child-element-details.md

 </persistenceAdapter>
 ```

-For more information, see [Concurrent Store and Dispatch for Queues](concurrent-store-and-dispatch-for-queues.md)\.
+For more information, see [Concurrent Store and Dispatch for Queues in Amazon MQ](concurrent-store-and-dispatch-for-queues.md)\.